City-of-Memphis-Wastewater/mulch/README.md

 ### Background and Use Case

-The `--stealth` option was originally introduced to allow creating workspace directories inside the hidden `.mulch` folder.
-This was intended to keep workspace folders out of sight for shared directories, supporting workflows where non-technical users focus on visible workspace files while developers maintain custom local software configurations hidden away.
+The `--stealth` option was originally introduced to allow creating an src directory inside the hidden `.mulch` folder.
+When `mulch init` split into `mulch src` and `mulch workspace`, the `--stealth flag` was maintained for each.
+The loose theory was that a stealth option for `workspace` might be useful in supporting workflows where non-technical users focus on visible workspaces while developers maintain custom local software with multiple configurations in hidden workspace folders.

 This use case is valid and important for scenarios involving mixed user environments and evolving projects with increasing complexity.
 However, managing stealth workspaces via this flag can be unintuitive and may cause confusion about the current working directory context.

 ### Recommended Alternative

-To maintain clean and organized hidden workspace directories, we recommend **changing your current working directory (CWD) to the `.mulch` folder** and then running:
+To maintain clean and organized hidden workspace directories, if you must have them, we recommend **changing your current working directory (CWD) to the `.mulch` folder** and then running:

 ```bash
 cd root/.mulch